|

 At age 74, my Mother, who had never had a driver's license, and due to my Dad's failing health, decided to learn how to drive ... she succeeded and this is what I wrote.
+I woke up one morningand sat up with a grin,

 I had a sneaky feeling